UST and Mendix Collaborate to Accelerate Low Code Development in Spain

 UST Centre of Excellence in Madrid features Mendix reference platforms, increasing familiarity with low code formats

-ALISO VIEJO, Calif. and MADRID, Oct.
+MADRID and BENGALURU, India, Oct.
 4, 2022 /PRNewswire/ -- UST, a leading digital transformation solutions company, has announced a partnership with Mendix, a Siemens business and global leader in modern enterprise application development.
 The collaborative effort will empower UST to help its customers improve Time to Market (TTM), process standardisation, digital transformation and cost savings through the use of Mendix's low-code platform at its Centre of Excellence in Spain.
 This partnership is aligned with the rapidly growing customer interest in low-code technologies that can provide end users with a unified customer experience.

 As part of UST's global strategy, the company has created several Centres of Excellence for low code technologies in key strategic locations across multiple regions.
 With its successful training and certification models, the Centre of Excellence in Spain stands out as a forerunner and represents UST's extensive investments in this dynamic format.